 My goal is to better support professional development in non-traditional contexts by producing and implementing design theory, principles, and interventions in informal workplace communities.
 I take a mixed-methods approach including interviews, participatory observation, community-based participatory research, surveys, and experiments.

-Even though a plethora of Internet technologies have been created to support more equitable access to professional growth, people still face social, economic, psychological, and skill-based barriers to developing their careers.
+Even though a plethora of Internet technologies have been created to support more equitable access to professional growth, people still face social, economic, psychological, and skill-based barriers to developing and sustaining their careers.
 I am currently studying how micro-entrepreneurs in Detroit leverage socio-technical systems to develop professional skills in limited resource environments.
 I am using a mix of qualitative methods, including community-based participatory research (CBPR), interviews, and observations to understand how people leverage both online and offline systems to build business skills and acquire resources.
 Currently, I am working on a project in partnership with the Eastside Community Network, for which I coordinate the Detroit Tours Collective, an initiative where locals develop tour businesses to raise funds for community projects and earn side income.

 Understanding how socio-technical systems can support professional development has become a global research goal as jobs are more likely to require lifelong training with limited dedicated guidance.
 Over the past seven years, I have studied skill and self-efficacy development in a variety of informal professional communities, including crowdfunding communities, makerspaces, and co-working spaces.
 My work uncovers how professionals in these communities leverage social technologies to coordinate and combine distributed support for developing new products and services.

-Collaborators: Elizabeth Gerber, Matthew Easterday, Emily Harburg, Michael Greenberg
+Collaborators: Elizabeth Gerber, Darren Gergle, Matthew Easterday, Emily Harburg, Michael Greenberg

 Hui, J., Easterday, M., Gerber, E. Distributed Apprenticeship in Online Communities.
 Human-Computer Interaction.
 In press.